avaframe/AvaFrame/docs/moduleIn3Utils.rst

 		or by cutting them into the original topography (``topoAdd=False``).
 	* **in case of the parabola topography, a dam can be added by setting ``dam=True``.**

-This modules returns a 3D plot of the generated topography as well as an .asc file of the DEM data.
+This modules returns a 3D plot of the generated topography as well as an raster file of the DEM data.
 The input parameters are defined in the respective configuration file ``in3Utils.generateTopoCfg.ini``.
 Detailed information on the individual functions used to create the topographies can be found in